DataDog/dd-sdk-android/CONTRIBUTING.md

 ## Setup your developer Environment

-To setup your enviroment, make sure you installed [Android Studio](https://developer.android.com/studio).
+To setup your environment, make sure you installed [Android Studio](https://developer.android.com/studio).

 **Note**: you can also compile and develop using only the Android SDK and your IDE of choice, e.g.: IntelliJ Idea, Vim, etc.